 There are two ways of looking at headline writing.
 Either you realize it’s the most important thing you can do for your post and spend copious amounts of time pondering over it, or you fall into the trap of believing it’s the easiest part and write whatever comes to mind so you can get on to the other tasks.
 No matter how you approach it, there’s no denying that writing a clever headline is one of the most fundamental elements of blogging.

 In today’s world of blogging, you are competing with dozens, if not hundreds, of other bloggers with the same content.
-To stand out among the crowd, your headlines needs to be clever, engaging and SEO optimized.
+To stand out among the crowd, your headlines need to be clever, engaging and SEO optimized.
 Sounds like an impossible task, eh?
-We’ve put together a guide for you to follow that will help you overcome the obstacles to create a clever headline that is great for SEO and increasing your click through rates.
+We’ve put together a guide for you to follow that will help you overcome the obstacles to create a clever headline that is great for SEO and increasing your click-through rates.

 4 Tools for Creating a Clever Headline